saikiran76/sccache/README.md

 ### Via cargo

-If you have a Rust toolchain installed you can install sccache using cargo. **Note that this will compile sccache from source which is fairly resource-intensive.
+If you have a Rust toolchain installed you can install sccache using cargo. **Note that this will compile sccache from the source that is fairly resource-intensive.
 For CI purposes you should use prebuilt binary packages.**

 ```bash